ToofastTurnip/Wireshark-Lab/README.md

 **AFTER SUBMITTING THE FORM, END THE CAPTURE**

 Now let's find the packet with the information we just sent.
-Once you have located it, check out that string of text following the “Authorization: Basic” header in the client’s HTTP GET message.
+Once you have located it, check out that string of text following the “Authorization: Basic” part of the HTTP GET message.
 If you have a basic understanding of encryption, this format may look familiar to you (and you probably know where we're going with this).
 Why don't we drop that text into a Base64 decoder and see what we get?
 You can use this one:

 https://www.base64decode.org/